davlim15/Lottery-Game/README.md

 3 matches = $10
 4 matches = JACKPOT

-The project met all the requirements of the project, but lost a few points for the outcome of the game being almost completely random (I gained those points back with extra credit).
+The game met all the requirements of the project, but lost a few points for the outcome of the game being almost completely random (I gained those points back with extra credit).